 - A hard or an electronic copy (MS Word document) of the essay must be submitted to Dr. John Pincince.* Please do NOT staple your essay—use a paper clip ONLY.
 The title, author's name, course information (include course #, instructor, and semester) and permanent address, should appear on the title page.

 - Entries must also include notes and a bibliography of sources used.
 For correct footnote and bibliography form, see Chicago Manual of Style or Mary Rampolla, Pocket Guide to Writing in History.

 - Entries will be judged on the basis of content and style.
 To qualify for an award, the entry must be accurate in grammar and spelling and must be clear in its organization and presentation.

-- Entries must be submitted no later than April 15, 2014, to the Asian Studies Program at the Lake Shore Campus (Crown Center 527).
+- Deadline for submission is May 1, 2017, to the Asian Studies Program at the Lake Shore Campus (Crown Center 527).
 Winning papers will be announced during the finals week.

-*Turn in the hard copy to Dr. John Pincince at Crown Center Room 527 and email the electronic copy to: firstname.lastname@example.org.
+*Turn in the hard copy to Dr. John Pincince at Crown Center Room 527 or email an electronic copy (MS Word document ONLY) to: email@example.com.